fernandosev/nice-weather/README.md

 # 3. Install the dependencies
 yarn # or $ npm install

+# 4. Install Pod for ios
+npx pod-install

-# 4. Create a .env file on root project folder
+# 5. Create a .env file on root project folder

-# 5. Add the following environment variables
+# 6. Add the following environment variables
 # API_BASE_URL=''
 # API_KEY_URL=''

+# 7. Run the application on android
+yarn android

-# 6. Run the application
+# 8. Run the application on iOS
-yarn start
+yarn ios

 ```